How to Teach Astronomy from a Christian Worldview Perspective

 High School Resources:

-Project Physics Text, by Harvard Project Physics (Rutherford, Holton, Watson, 1981) - See especially Unit 2, Motion in the Heavens (Chp 5 - Where is the Earth?
+Project Physics Text, by Harvard Project Physics (Rutherford, Holton, Watson, 1981) - This is one of the best high school physics texts ever written.
+It was created in the 1960’s and 1970’s under a government contract.
+Every component of the Project Physics course was tested in hundreds of classrooms throughout the US and redesigned on the basis of these tests.
+See especially Unit 2, Motion in the Heavens (Chp 5 - Where is the Earth?
 The Greek’s Answer, Chp 6 - Does the Earth Move?
-The Work of Copernicus and Tycho, Chp 7 -A New Universe Appears: The Work of Kepler and Galileo, Chp 8 - The Unity of Earth and Sky: The Work of Newton)
+The Work of Copernicus and Tycho, Chp 7 -A New Universe Appears: The Work of Kepler and Galileo, Chp 8 - The Unity of Earth and Sky: The Work of Newton).
+Note: For a draft scope and sequence for how I would use this textbook, please see this link and use the password “scope.”

 Project Physics Course Reader 2, Motion in the Heavens, contains the secondary readings for Unit 2